 Mikkel did the exact same experiment and got the same impact on the taste.

-Since the ratio of fines is the same in the two brews – this can only be explained by a difference in how the fines are placed; only attached to other fines – or attached to bigger particles.
+Since the ratio of fines is the same in the two brews – this can only be explained by a difference in how the fines are placed; either attached to other fines, or attached to bigger particles.